Load libraries library(raster) # Load in your dataset. In my case i am loading both the Topo and richness from a raster stack. amp <- s$Amphibians.richness topo <- s$Topographical.Average summary(fit1 <- lm(getValues(amp)~getValues(topo))) # Extract from the output Multiple R-squared: 0.1248, Adjust

 Hey, it has been over 2 months, so welcome in 2014 from my side.
 And i am sorry for not posting more updates recently, but like everyone i was (and still am) under constant working pressure.
 This year will be quite interesting for me personally as i am about to start my thesis project and will (besides other things) go to Africa for fieldwork.
 But for now i will try to catch your interest with a new macroecology playground post dealing with the important issue of spatial autocorrelation.
 See the other Macroecology playground posts here and here for knowing what happened in the past.

 Spatial autocorrelation is the issue that data points in geographical space are somewhat dependent on each other or their values correlated because of spatial proximity/distance.
-Most of the statistical tools we have available for analysis out there assume that all our datapoints are independent from each other, which is rarely the case in macroecology.
+This is also known as the first law of geography (Google it).
+However, most of the statistical tools we have available assume that all our datapoints are independent from each other, which is rarely the case in macroecology.
 Just imagine the steep slope of mountain regions.
 Literally all big values will always occur near the peak of the mountains and decrease with distance from the peak.
-There is thus already a data inherent gradient present which we somehow have to account for, if are to investigate the effect of altitude alone (and not the effect of the proximity to nearby cells).
+There is thus already a data-inherent gradient present which we somehow have to account for, if we are to investigate the effect of altitude alone (and not the effect of the proximity to nearby cells).

 In our hypothetical example we want to explore how well the topographical average (average height per grid cell) can explain amphibian richness in South America and if the residuals (model errors) in our model are spatially autocorrelated.
 I can’t share the data, but i believe the dear reader will get the idea of what we are trying to do.